etherealmachine/etherealmachine.github.io/pages/orbital-mechanics.md

 the node's celestial longitude.
 Celestial longitude is analogous to longitude on Earth and is measured in degrees counter-clockwise from zero with zero longitude being in the direction of the vernal equinox.

+In general, three observations of an object in orbit are required to calculate the six orbital elements.
+Two other quantities often used to describe orbits are period and true anomaly. *Period*, $P$, is the length of time required for a satellite to complete one orbit. *True anomaly*, $\nu$, is the angular distance of a point in an orbit past the point of periapsis, measured in degrees.

+### Types Of Orbits

+For a spacecraft to achieve Earth orbit, it must be launched to an elevation above the Earth's atmosphere and accelerated to orbital velocity.
+The most energy efficient orbit, that is one that requires the least amount of propellant, is a direct low inclination orbit.
+To achieve such an orbit, a spacecraft is launched in an eastward direction from a site near the Earth's equator.
+The advantage being that the rotational speed of the Earth contributes to the spacecraft's final orbital speed.
+At the United States' launch site in Cape Canaveral (28.5 degrees north latitude) a due east launch results in a "free ride" of 1,471 km/h (914 mph).
+Launching a spacecraft in a direction other than east, or from a site far from the equator, results in an orbit of higher inclination.
+High inclination orbits are less able to take advantage of the initial speed provided by the Earth's rotation, thus the launch vehicle must provide a greater part, or all, of the energy required to attain orbital velocity.
+Although high inclination orbits are less energy efficient, they do have advantages over equatorial orbits for certain applications.
+Below we describe several types of orbits and the advantages of each:

+**Geosynchronous orbits** (Geo) are circular orbits around the Earth having a period of 24 hours.
+A geosynchronous orbit with an inclination of zero degrees is called a *geostationary orbit*.
+A spacecraft in a geostationary orbit appears to hang motionless above one position on the Earth's equator.
+For this reason, they are ideal for some types of communication and meteorological satellites.
+A spacecraft in an inclined geosynchronous orbit will appear to follow a regular figure-8 pattern in the sky once every orbit.
+To attain geosynchronous orbit, a spacecraft is first launched into an elliptical orbit with an apogee of 35,786 km (22,236 miles) called a *geosynchronous transfer orbit* (GTO).
+The orbit is then circularized by firing the spacecraft's engine at apogee.

+**Polar orbits** (PO) are orbits with an inclination of 90 degrees.
+Polar orbits are useful for satellites that carry out mapping and/or surveillance operations because as the planet rotates the spacecraft has access to virtually every point on the planet's surface.

+**Walking orbits**: An orbiting satellite is subjected to a great many gravitational influences.
+First, planets are not perfectly spherical and they have slightly uneven mass distribution.
+These fluctuations have an effect on a spacecraft's trajectory.
+Also the sun, moon, and planets contribute a gravitational influence on an orbiting satellite.
+With proper planning it is possible to design an orbit which takes advantage of these influences to induce a precession in the satellite's orbital plane.
+The resulting orbit is called a *walking orbit*, or a precessing orbit.

 (4.1) $F = ma$